awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-baseline-console.md

    If the AWS Systems Manager home page opens first, choose the menu icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/menu-icon-small.png)\) to open the navigation pane, and then choose **Patch Manager**\.

-1. In the patch baselines list, choose the name of a patch baseline for the operating system you want to patch\.
+1. In the list of patch baselines, choose the name of a patch baseline for the operating system you want to patch\.

 1. Choose the **Approval rules** tab\.

-   If the auto\-approval rules are acceptable for your instances, then you can skip to the next procedure, [Create a Patch Group](sysman-patch-tagging-console.md)\.
+   If the auto\-approval rules are acceptable for your instances, then you can skip to the next procedure, [Create a Patch Group \(Console\)](sysman-patch-tagging-console.md)\.

    \-or\-

    To create your own default patch baseline, in the navigation pane, choose **Patch Manager**, and then choose **Create patch baseline**\.

-1. In the **Name** field, enter a name for your new patch baseline, for example, **RHEL\-Default**\.
+1. For **Name**, enter a name for your new patch baseline, for example, **RHEL\-Default**\.

 1. \(Optional\) Enter a description for this patch baseline\.

-1. In the **Operating system** list, choose an operating system, for example, Red Hat Enterprise Linux\.
+1. For **Operating system**, choose an operating system, for example, Red Hat Enterprise Linux\.

-1. In the **Approval rules** section, use the fields to create one or more auto\-approval rules\.
+1. For **Approval rules**, use the fields to create one or more auto\-approval rules\.
    + **Product**: The version of the operating systems the approval rule applies to, such as RedhatEnterpriseLinux7\.4\.
 The default selection is All\.
    + **Classification**: The type of patches the approval rule applies to, such as Security\.
 The default selection is All\.
    + **Severity**: The severity value of patches the rule is to apply to, such as Critical\.
 The default selection is All\.